Mike Bookie

-Michael Bookie (September 12, 1904 – October 12, 1944) was a U.S. soccer midfielder.
-He was a member of the U.S. team at the 1930 FIFA World Cup and is a member of the National Soccer Hall of Fame.
+Michael Bookie (September 12, 1904 – October 12, 1944) was an American soccer midfielder.
+He was a member of the United States national soccer team at the 1930 FIFA World Cup and is a member of the National Soccer Hall of Fame.

 Professional career

 Bookie began his athletic career as a minor league baseball player playing shortstop in Pittsburgh.
-He then joined several amateur soccer clubs, including Jeannette F.C. in western Pennsylvania before signing with the Boston Wonder Workers of the American Soccer League in 1924.
+He then joined several amateur soccer clubs, including Jeannette F.C. in western Pennsylvania before signing with the Boston Soccer Club of the American Soccer League in 1924.
 In January 1925, he moved to Vestaburg SC where he finished out the season.
 In the fall of 1925, returned to the ASL, this time with the New Bedford Whalers.
 He saw time in only four games with the Whalers.
 From February through April 1927, he played for American Hungarian.
 In December 1929, he moved to Cleveland Slavia of the Mid-West Professional League.
 Bookie was with Slavia when selected to the U.S. 1930 World Cup team.
 In March 1931, he left Cleveland Slavia.
 He may have played for other Cleveland teams before finishing his career with Pittsburgh Curry Silver Tops.